bartbutenaers/node-red-contrib-ui-multistate-switch/README.md

 Note that the look and feel of the switch will also change when enabled or not:

 ![Disabled switch](https://user-images.githubusercontent.com/14224149/109077361-4b2cde80-76fc-11eb-828c-6fcb32caba6d.png)

+### Options
+Specify the options (label and value) that needs to be displayed inside the switch.

+Note that a label can contain an ***icon***.
+See [this](https://github.com/bartbutenaers/node-red-contrib-ui-multistate-switch/wiki/Displaying-icons-in-the-switch) wiki page for more information.

 ### State field
 Specify which field in the input and output message will contain the new switch state.
 By default `msg.payload` will be used.